GPSILVER47/VRChatAdvancedPack2019.4.29f1/README.md

     It acts like a all in one package made for toggles + a measuring tool.

-Here is a YouTube tutorial from me.
+Here is a YouTube tutorial from me https://youtu.be/sTQBgaD1CnI

-I made this package, because some people in the Discord Server from VRChat, had problems doing toggles.
-The YouTube tutorial didN#t helped them.
+I've made this package, because some people in the Discord Server from VRChat, had problems doing toggles.
+The YouTube tutorial didn't helped them.
 This package + my video could help.

 Report any issues.

 If this package helped, please let me know via linktree in my profile.

-Thank you & i see you in VRChat!
+Thank you & i'll see you in VRChat!

-Report any issues.